Faust13/fluentbit-nginx-agentparser/README.md

 - Other (collect all other OS)

 Supporting browsers for parse:
+- Mobile Chrome
+- Samsung Browser
+- UC Browser
+- Opera Mobile
+- Opera Mini
 - Yandex Browser
 - Opera
 - Firefox
 - Edge
 - Safari
 - Internet Explorer
+- Chrome
-- Chrome (may collect all other, less popular browsers)
+- Unknown Browser (collect all other, less popular browsers)

 _Yes, i know, this script is not perfect, but u can fix it :)_